chrieke/streamlit-keplergl/README.md

 keplergl_static(map_1, height=400, width=500)
 ```

-To use it within a streamlit column or other object:
+To use the map widget within a streamlit column or other object:
 ```python
 col1 = st.column(1)
 with col1:
    keplergl_static(map_1)
 ```

+Also see the [kepler.gl]([kepler.gl](https://docs.kepler.gl/docs/keplergl-jupyter#2-add-data)) documentation
+for general info on usage of kepler.gl in Python.

 ## Adjust initial map location